 Connected Educator Month

-Connected Educator Month (CEM) August 2012, was a successful month-long celebration of online education communities and networks as part of the Connected Educator initiative CEM was designed to showcase practice and research in online communities and networks, guide and inspire more educators to become community members and participants at higher levels, and support collaboration and innovation to move the field forward.
-It included forums, webinars, guided tours, open houses, book clubs, contests, badges, and more.
+Connected Educator Month (CEM), 2012-15, was a month-long celebration of online education communities and networks as part of the U.S. Department of Education’s Connected Educator initiative CEM was designed to showcase practice and research in online communities and networks, guide and inspire more educators to become community members and participants at higher levels, and support collaboration and innovation to move the field forward.
+It included forums, webinars, guided tours, open houses, online courses & classes, themes, collaborative projects, matchmaking services, international events, book clubs, radio shows, social media streams, Pinterest boards, beta tests, product launches, contests, surveys, badges, guides, kits, newsletters, blogs, databases, curations, directories, sponsorships, and more.
 Grunwald Associates played a leading role in the conceptualization, partner recruitment and support, building, organization, management, promotion, and execution of CEM.

 U.S. Department of Education: Connected Educators.org, Connected Educators Initiative

-Working with partners including the American Institutes of Research (AIR), the Consortium for School Networking, and the State Education Technology Directors Association, we support the U.S. Department of Education’s initiative on connected online communities of practice.
-We have played and continue to play a leading role in the creation and development of the project’s main report, Connect and Inspire, as well as on briefs about key issues such as community metrics and community technologies.
-We work closely with AIR on the project’s flagship distributed community, Connected Educators, participating in everything from branding and conceptualization to day to day management.
-In addition to interactive versions of project reports and briefs, Connected Educators includes a growing directory of education communities, an education community managers network, and more, with a number of additional key elements planned in coming months.
+Working with partners including the American Institutes of Research (AIR), the Consortium for School Networking, and the State Education Technology Directors Association, we supported the U.S. Department of Education’s initiative on connected online communities of practice.
+We played a leading role in the creation and development of the project’s main report, Connect and Inspire, as well as on briefs about key issues such as community metrics and community technologies.
+We worked closely with AIR on the project’s flagship distributed community, Connected Educators, participating in everything from branding and conceptualization to day to day management.
+In addition to interactive versions of project reports and briefs, Connected Educators included a directory of education communities, an education community managers network, and more.

-Results: Connected Educators community has been hailed for the quantity and quality of participation it generated.
-It created powerful forums for communication between community leaders and managers, a group that has been historically difficult to bring together and engage.
-Connected Educators has also been noted for successfully developing a complementary network of sites, each serving a specific and unique purpose beyond the pure self-promotion that’s been shown to turn off many social media users.
+Results: Connected Educators community was hailed for the quantity and quality of participation it generated.
+It created powerful forums for communication between community leaders and education managers, a group that has been historically difficult to bring together and engage.
+Connected Educators was also noted for successfully developing a complementary constellation of social media satellites, each serving a specific and unique purpose beyond the pure self-promotion that’s been shown to turn off many social media users.